alpqr/qtvulkan/README.md

 either via QLibrary or the device/instance-level getProcAddr, so no libs are needed at link time.

-The number of frames prepared without blocking can be decided by the application via setFramesInFlight().
-Note however that by default the FIFO mode is used, meaning the renderloop's thread will get throttled based on the vsync.
+The number of frames prepared without blocking (i.e. without waiting for the previous submission to finish executing) can be changed from the default 1 to 2 or 3 via setFramesInFlight().
+By default the FIFO present mode is used, meaning the renderloop's thread will get throttled based on the vsync.
 Pass Unthrottled to switch to mailbox mode instead.
 The swapchain uses 2 buffers by default, pass TrippleBuffer to request 3 instead.
 The standard validation layer can be requested by setting EnableValidation.
 Without further ado, here's the API, it should be self-explanatory:

 ```
 class Q_VULKAN_EXPORT QVulkanFrameWorker